Types of Commercial Permits

 How to Apply

 - Prior to the appointment, make sure to have all applicable forms filled out and saved to a USB drive.
 We do not accept any paper applications or plans.
+Please make sure the USB drive only contains permit information.
+Each USB drive is scanned for viruses before being accepted.

 - Be ready to pay for the plan review portion of the permit.
 We do not take payments over the phone and only accept Visa, MasterCard, Check, & Cash.
+For applicable fees visit the Development Services Fees page.

 Once the permit application is deemed complete, the project will undergo plan review.
 Depending on the scope of the project, various departments within development services will review for code compliance.